-A recent issue of Massachusetts Lawyers Weekly features extensive discussion with Steve Riden in an article titled “Benefits of business-to-business arbitration on trial.”
+A recent issue of Massachusetts Lawyers Weekly features a quote from Steve Riden in an article titled “Added attorneys’ fees in earlier case provides basis for standing.”

-In the article, Steve Riden is quoted as follows:
+In the article, Stephen Riden is quoted as follows:

-The article is by Massachusetts Lawyers Weekly’s reporter, Pat Murphy.
+The article is by Massachusetts Lawyers Weekly’s reporter, Kris Olson.

 Steve is a seasoned litigator with substantial experience successfully litigating complex commercial matters in state and federal court.
 Steve has substantial experience representing owners involved in intra-corporate disputes, including shareholder litigation and close-corporation control matters.